 A fixed mind-set.
 We like to see our plans through to completion and tend to ignore factors that could upset them.
 Maybe, we don’t want to trouble internal stakeholders or disturb the customer.

 Flexing account plans can prove especially difficult in larger, more hierarchically organised companies.
-For a Key Account Excellence approach to work, Key Account Managers must have ownership of their accounts, so that they can have the confidence to make informed decisions and to convince others when plans have to change.
+For an approach to work, Key Account Managers must have ownership of their accounts, so that they can have the confidence to make informed decisions and to convince others when plans have to change.

 Accept that plans may need to flex.
 A change of mind is not a sign of failure.
 A true business owner will do whatever is necessary to stay focused on both the customer and on achieving their organisation’s goals.